South RouteMount Elbrus

 You can buy a climbing map of Elbrus from Climbing-map.com

-We rent equipment, which can be selected when you book, or at a later date (crampons and axes) or you can organise for additional items to be hired when you're in Russia from one of the rental shops in the town of Terskol.
+We rent equipment, which can be selected when you book, or at a later date (crampons and axes) and you can organise for additional items to be hired when you're in Russia from one of the rental shops in the town of Terskol.
+A guideline to local prices are below.
+Other items are available and do email us with any specific requests.

 Plastic boots - £5 - £8 per day depending on quality